atlassian/data-center-helm-charts/docs/examples/ingress/INGRESS_NGINX.md

 ```

 ### 2. Update ingress-config.yaml
 Appropriately update the provided config below.
-The annotations defined within the config will cause the Helm installation to provision an AWS application load balancer on your behalf.
+This configuration will auto provision an AWS L7 ELB (Application Load Balancer) with SSL Termination.
 > Ensure the appropriate ARN is supplied for the TLS certificate created under [Prerequisites](#Prerequisites)
 ```yaml
 controller: